EmanuelSommer/bnn_interplay_priors_overparam/README.md

 - The posterior samples in the `samples/` folder.
 - Diagnostics and training logs.

-To carry out the ABI comparison methods in the provided benchmarks, run the respective file in the `experiments` folder, e.g.,
+To carry out the approximate Bayesian inference comparison methods in the provided benchmarks, run the respective file in the `experiments` folder, e.g.,
 ```bash
 python experiments/laplace_approximation_UCI.py
 ```